 Such claims are obviously controversial and have produced counter-arguments.
 For instance, are the assumptions about the disinterest of the well-educated in redistribution well verified?
-For the purposes of this paper, a crucial debate has been on the linkage of SES voting to non-redistributive policy outcomes.
+For the purposes of this paper, a crucial debate has been on the linkage of different dimensions of class voting to non-redistributive policy outcomes.
 For Piketty and his followers, the presence of the cleavage is enough to spur this outcome.
 For others (e.g. Abou-Chadi and Hix 2021), this voting works through individual countries’ electoral and party systems.
 The institutional specificities of these systems produce more complicated dynamics that do not automatically lead to the loss of redistributive impulses.
-To talk of “Left” and “Right” blocs is to lose sight of the particularities of multi-party competition found in most political systems, and perhaps even to miscomprehend how this works in the Canadian two-and-a-half party system.
+To talk of “left” and “right” blocs is to lose sight of the particularities of multi-party competition found in most political systems, and perhaps even to miscomprehend how this works in the Canadian two-and-a-half party system.

-In the following, we review the current debates about the nature and consequences of socio-economic status (SES) voting in international political science literature.
-Then we present an extended time series examining the evolution of SES voting in Canada, as well as more in-depth examinations in order to investigate three questions.
+In the following, we review the current debates about the nature and consequences of class voting in international political science literature.
+Then we present an extended time series examining the evolution of class voting in Canada, as well as more in-depth examinations in order to investigate three questions.
 First, is the Canadian electorate now characterized by an educated left and a wealthy right?
-Second, does this pattern hold when we consider the parties within the left block, specifically the NDP and the Liberals, separately?
+Second, does this pattern hold when we consider the parties within the left bloc, specifically the NDP and the Liberals, separately?
 Third, is there evidence that changed relationships affect the potential for redistribution?
-These questions work at the interface of the debate between Piketty and Abou-Chadi & Hix.
-Consistent with the latter, we expect that electoral and party systems are likely to mediate between SES voting and redistributive outcomes.
-As such, analysis has to go beyond Left and to consider dynamics within the blockL In so doing, we can go beyond limitations in Abou-Chadi & Hix’s work (e.g., not controlling for second dimension issues when testing support for redistribution; not considering party supply), and potentially find variable degrees of support for redistribution among the voters for parties in the left bloc.
+These questions work at the interface of the debate between Piketty and Abou-Chadi and Hix.
+Consistent with the latter, we expect that electoral and party systems are likely to mediate between class voting and redistributive outcomes.
+As such, analysis has to go beyond left and right blocs to consider dynamics within the left bloc.
+In so doing, we can go beyond limitations in Abou-Chadi and Hix’s work (e.g., not controlling for second dimension issues when testing support for redistribution; not considering party supply), and potentially find variable degrees of support for redistribution among the voters for parties in the left bloc.
 This study should also interest students of Canadian electoral behaviour for at least two reasons.

-First, education and income are two highly inter-related variables whose effects are rarely analyzed together, especially in the Canadian context.
+First, education and income are two highly inter-related yet distinct dimensions of social class whose effects are rarely analyzed together, especially in the Canadian context.
 Second, by pairing Canadian Election Study (CES) data set with party manifesto data we can best analyze the dynamic links between political demand and supply, which are rarely investigated together.

 We develop five main conclusions.
-First, we find strong support for an increasing education cleavage, previously documented cross-nationally by (Gethin, Martínez-Toledano and Piketty 2022; Kitschelt 1994; Houtman, Achterberg, and Derks 2009; Kitschelt 1994; Piketty 2020).
+First, we find strong support for an increasing education cleavage, previously documented cross-nationally by (Gethin, Martínez-Toledano and Piketty 2022; Houtman, Achterberg, and Derks 2009; Kitschelt 1994; Piketty 2020).
 This has led to a striking divergence between the effect that education and income has on party voting.
 Now people with high incomes continue to vote for the right while people with higher levels of education have shifted to the left.